-As the cooler fall weather approaches, now is a great time for our happy travelers to get outdoors and enjoy the beauty of Pennsylvania.
-With countless trails carving through the mountains and woodlands, travelers can embark on a new journey through a variety of terrains within 15 minutes of their homes.
-Whether you prefer to hike, bike, bird watch, or sightsee, here are some amazing trails that will leave you breathless.
+When is the best time for happy travelers to get outdoors and enjoy the beauty of Pennsylvania?
+It’s a simple answer.
+With countless trails carving through the mountains and woodlands, every day is a perfect day to spend the day exploring the great outdoors, whether embarking on a new journey through a variety of terrain or a tried and tested trail near home.
+Whether you prefer to hike, bike, bird watch, or sightsee, here’s a sampling of some amazing trails guaranteed to leave you breathless.

 HIKE: